-The Distinguished Alumni Award for Academic Excellence recognizes alumni for significant achievement in an academic setting with an emphasis on teaching, research and contributions to education.
+The Distinguished Alumni Award for Academic Excellence recognizes alumni for significant achievement in an academic setting with an emphasis on teaching, research or other contributions to education.

-The Distinguished Alumni Award for Career Achievement recognizes alumni for significant achievement in administrative leadership and professional accomplishments.
+The Distinguished Alumni Award for Career Achievement recognizes alumni for significant achievement in business or institutional leadership and/or professional accomplishments.

 The Distinguished Alumni Award for Entrepreneurship and Innovation recognizes alumni for significant achievement in research, design, creation or ideation of an original idea or concept, or achievements in a startup or self-made business.

-This special award honors an exceptional individual whose sustained pioneering spirit and outstanding leadership has inspired others and has had a profound economic, environmental or societal impact.
-The award recognizes individuals who have demonstrated ingenuity, creativity and dedication to improving our world.
-This award may not be awarded every year.
+This special award honors an exceptional individual whose sustained pioneering spirit and outstanding leadership have inspired others and had a profound economic, environmental or societal impact.
+The award recognizes an individual who has demonstrated ingenuity, creativity and/or dedication to improving our world.
+There is no expectation or requirement that this award must be conferred every year.

 This special citation was established by the faculty of the College of Engineering in 1975 to recognize people "whose sustained and extraordinary personal service has had significant and lasting effect on the advancement of the College of Engineering."
-Members of the faculty and the Dean of Engineering may nominate people to be recognized.
+Members of the faculty and the Dean of Engineering may nominate candidates (including individuals who are not alumni of the College) to be recognized.

 Benjamin G. Lamme, ME 1888, achieved international acclaim as a pioneering inventor and engineer for the Westinghouse Electric and Manufacturing Company in Pittsburgh.
 For 21 years he served as chief engineer for Westinghouse.
 Among his 162 patents were new inventions on railway motors, induction motors, converters, and the developments pertaining to the first Niagara Falls power system.
-In his Will he provided that a gold medal be presented annually to a technical graduate of his alma mater for "meritorious achievement in engineering."
+In his Will he provided that a gold medal be presented annually to a technical graduate of his alma mater for "meritorious achievement in engineering" or the technical arts.